amypeniston/blog/music-festivals/index.md

   feature: bonnaroo-cover.jpg
 ---

-One of my passions is going to music festivals.
-Especially the camping ones, where you stay in a dirty, sweaty tent and meet neighbors from all around the world.
+I love music festivals.
+Day festivals are fun, but I really love the overnight camping ones, where everyone sleeps in dirty, sweaty tents and meets neighbors from all around the world.

 ### What to bring?

-Needless to say I've whittled down a list of highly necessary items that I am sure to bring whenever I hit the road.
+I've whittled down a list of highly necessary items that I bring with me whenever I hit the road for a festival.
 Here's what works for me:

 [My Music Festival Packing List](/music-festival-packing-list/)